-- While nicotine can help you feel relaxed, it activates your mind and body, making it harder to sleep. - While alcohol can help people fall asleep, this wears off after a few hours.
-Sleep can become more broken up and less restful because the body processes the alcohol into a stimulating sugar.
-Alcohol may stop dream sleep (or REM sleep) at first and then cause a dream sleep rebound during the night which could increase the chance of having a nightmare. - There is not a lot of research on cannabis use, sleep, dreams, and nightmares.
-There also are a lot of cannabis products.
-At best, cannabis does not make a difference on nightmares.
+- While nicotine can help you feel relaxed, it is a stimulant that activates your mind and body, making it harder to sleep. - While alcohol can help people fall asleep, this effect wears off after a few hours.
+As the body processes the alcohol, sleep becomes more fragmented and less restful because the body processes the alcohol into a stimulating sugar.
+Alcohol may suppress dream sleep (or REM sleep) at first and then cause a dream sleep rebound during the night which could increase the chance of having a nightmare. - Unfortunately, there is limited research examining cannabis use, sleep, dreams, and nightmares.
+This is complicated by the fact that there is a lot of variability in cannabis products.
+At best, cannabis is neutral when it comes to nightmares.
 At worst, it has a negative impact.
-Some cannabis products may increase the vividness or bizarre nature of nightmares.
-Consider noticing the impact of cannabis on your sleep with the sleep and nightmare log.
+Some cannabis products may actually increase the vividness or bizarre nature of nightmares.
+Consider observing the impact of cannabis on your sleep with the sleep and nightmare log.

-HELPFUL HABIT 9: Stop Having Caffeine About 10 Hours Before Your Bedtime
+HELPFUL HABIT 9: Stop Having Caffeine About 10 Hours Before Your Desired Bedtime

 This includes coffee, tea, energy drinks, soda, workout supplements, and chocolate.
-Different products have different amount of caffeine.
-Although small amounts of caffeine may improve alertness, caffeine lasts for hours in the body and can lower the quality of sleep.
-Caffeine causes the "fight or flight" response.
+Different substances have different amount of caffeine.
+Although small amounts of caffeine may improve alertness, caffeine lasts for hours in the body and can interfere with quality of sleep.
+Caffeine causes the body to exhibit the "fight or flight" response by causing adrenaline to be released.
+Caffeine is one of the most widely used drugs in the world.
 Like other drugs, a tolerance to caffeine can be developed, leading many people to use more caffeine products over time.